oleksandr-pavlyk/reproducer-for-question-about-numpy2/README.md

 # outputs (0, 8), 8
 ```

+# Observed behavior with NumPy 1.26.4

+Extension compiled agains NumPy 1.26.4 outputs `(8, 8), 8` as expected.

+# Question

-The question is what am I doing wrong?
+What am I doing wrong?
+How can I fix it?